Staff Profile

 The main focus of my research to date has been within literary studies.
 My PhD situates Irish author Brian O’Nolan’s fiction, journalism and pseudonymous identities in relation to minor literary discourse, as developed by Deleuze and Guattari, to explore O'Nolan’s socio-historic position within postcolonial Ireland.

 I lead and am a member of the ITE Research Group: Teacher Selection, Formation and Development.
-We are currently working on a collaborative paper on dialogism in ITE, due to submission for publication in 2025.

 Professional activities

-Member of the Pathfinder Teaching School Hub Regional ITTE Steering Group
+Member of the Pathfinder Teaching School Hub Regional ITTE Steering Group.

-Member of UCET CPD Forum
+Member of UCET CPD Forum and Mentoring and Partnership Forum.

 Publications and conferences